letmetakepizza/vault-AWS-nice/README.md

 ## 🌟HashiCorp Vault cluster on AWS with Auto Unseal and TLS🌟

-This module use two powerful IaC tools - Terraform and Ansible, to deploy and manage a robust HashiCorp Vault environment on AWS, focusing on simplicity, security, and high availability.
+This module uses two powerful IaC tools - Terraform and Ansible, to deploy and manage a robust HashiCorp Vault environment on AWS, focusing on simplicity, security, and high availability.

 ### 📋 Overview